UtrechtUniversity/UU-Bootstrap/README.md

 # Disclaimer

 The UU branding is protected by copyright, with Utrecht University having the right of use.
-This is why the corporate style and the content of this website cannot be used and/or applied by third parties without permission granted in advance.
+This is why the corporate stylecannot be used and/or applied by third parties without permission granted in advance.

-This theme's code itself is licensed under the EUPL v1.2, and can be used in other projects as long as it's not used to recreate the UU branding outside the UU without permission granted in advance.
+This theme's code itself is available under the EUPL v1.2 license, and can be used in other projects as long as it's not used to recreate the UU branding outside the UU without permission granted in advance.